 I’m a 31-year-old schizophrenic male and in the last four years, I’ve become incredibly high functioning.
 It started with a change in medication, then a low carbohydrate diet.
 That evolved into exercising, and, to a degree, bodybuilding.
 Bodybuilders typically adhere to a high fat, low carbohydrate diet.
 They do weight training and exercising to tune their body to that of a Greek statue sculpted from marble.
 This post will list the 4 reasons why this lifestyle is perfect for non-aggressive males with schizophrenia.
 Long story short, schizophrenic men should be bodybuilders.

-Low carbohydrate diet reduces symptoms
+1. A low carbohydrate diet reduces symptoms

-Low carbohydrate diet reduces the likelihood of diabetes
+2. A low carbohydrate diet reduces the likelihood of diabetes

-Increased testosterone levels from weightlifting reduce negative symptoms
+3. Increased testosterone levels from weightlifting reduce negative symptoms

-Studies have concluded that increased testosterone levels in non-aggressive schizophrenic males reduce negative symptoms.(4) Weight training increases your testosterone levels naturally, making it a great way to rid one’s self of negative symptoms, something medication often has a hard time doing.
+Studies have concluded that increased testosterone levels in non-aggressive schizophrenic males reduce negative symptoms (4).
+Weight training increases your testosterone levels naturally.
+As a result, this makes it a great way to rid one’s self of negative symptoms.
+Negative symptoms are often treatment-resistant.

-A better-looking body boosts confidence and self-worth
+4. A better-looking body boosts confidence and self-worth